sirji-ai/sirji/README.md

 Custom agents help capture and convey the developer's code writing style and domain knowledge to Sirji.
 They performs a specific task based on a custom pseudocode.
 The community can create a custom agent either by modifying an existing agent or by writing an entirely new agent with a different pseudocode.

+[Here](./docs/How%20to%20Write%20Agent%20Pseudocode.md) is a guide for writing agent pseudocode.

 ### Sirji VS Code Extension

 We have build and released the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=TrueSparrow.sirji) on the Visual Studio Marketplace.